 What Are The Pros & Cons Of Occupational Sick Pay Schemes?

 All businesses experience staff absence due to ill-health from time to time.
-For some, it can be an occasional inconvenience, whilst for others, it can turn in to a regular headache that compromises the businesses’ ability to function.
+For some, it can be an occasional inconvenience.
+For others, it can become a headache that compromises the businesses’ ability to function. hfjhghf

 At some point, all business owners must consider whether or not to offer Occupational Sick Pay.
 Maybe you are thinking about this now because your business has grown and you are reviewing your staff benefits.
 Or perhaps because you are just embarking on becoming an Employer and it’s on your list of decisions to make.